dime-coin/electrum-dimecoin/contrib/build-wine/README.md

 ## Code Signing

-Electrum Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.
+Electrum-Dime Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.

 The advantage of using Authenticode is that Electrum-Dime users won't receive a